fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-5-2.md

 At least, none that we see.
 Functionally, that’s exactly what `using` declarations will do for us, but we don’t have to deal with that.

-You might be familiar with [`using` declarations in C#](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-8.0/using), [`with` statements in Python](https://docs.python.org/3/reference/compound_stmts.html#the-with-statement), or [`try`-with-resource declarations in Java](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html).
+You might be familiar with [`using` declarations in C# ↗](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-8.0/using), [`with` statements in Python ↗](https://docs.python.org/3/reference/compound_stmts.html#the-with-statement), or [`try`-with-resource declarations in Java ↗](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html).
 These are all similar to JavaScript’s new `using` keyword, and provide a similar explicit way to perform a “tear-down” of an object at the end of a scope.

 `using` declarations do this clean-up at the very end of their containing scope or right before an “early return” like a `return` or a `throw`n error.